Hi, I’m Nick, a freelance artist and illustrator working in the South West of England.

-I have been drawing and painting all my life and being a simple sort of guy I have never lost my love of trying to capture the world around us.
+I have been drawing and painting all my life and being a simple sort of guy I have never lost my love of trying to capture the world around me.

-However, I have also been concentrating on developing my paintings.
-The South West of England and the sea remain my main inspiration.
+I am passionate about the countryside and being out in it.
+I’m not good in cities and tend to want to get out of them or find a more out of the way corner in them.
+The South West of England and the sea remain my main painting inspiration.
 I paint and draw as often as possible on location.
 I love the wilder parts of the United Kingdom from as far apart as the Isles of Scilly to the Orkney Isles.

 I have been asked by several people about buying my sketches, so I have decided to offer some for sale.
 So please ask, unless they are marked ‘not for sale’ or ‘sold’.